tokenika/tokenika.github.io/WarsawBlock.md

 - What is BTC average transaction fee?
 What about ETH?
 (3 USD & 0.30 USD)
 - How many transactions per second does Facebook require?
 (50k trxn/sec)
 - How many transactions per second is BTC able to process?
 What about ETH?
 (4 trxn/sec & 30 trxn/sec)
-- Which are the four top blockchains currently in production which handle the biggest number of transactions?
-(BTC, ETH, Steem, BitShares)